Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 An Excel add-in interacts with objects in Excel by using the [JavaScript API for Office](../../reference/add-ins/javascript-api-for-office.md?product=excel), which includes two JavaScript object models:

-* **Excel JavaScript API**: Introduced with Office 2016, the [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) provides strongly-typed objects that you can use to access worksheets, ranges, tables, charts, and more.
+* **Excel JavaScript API**: Introduced with Office 2016, the [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) provides strongly-typed Excel objects that you can use to access worksheets, ranges, tables, charts, and more.

-* **Shared API**: Introduced with Office 2013, the shared or common APIs are broadly useful across multiple types of host applications (such as Word, Excel, PowerPoint, and so on).
-Use the Shared API if your add-in runs on Excel 2013 and later, or to implement certain functionality included in the Shared APIs (for example, dialogs).
+* **Shared API**: Introduced with Office 2013, the shared APIs are used for accessing features such as UI, dialogs, and client settings that are common across multiple types of host applications (such as Word, Excel, PowerPoint, and so on).
+It also provides limited functionality for Excel interaction and hence you can also use shared API if your add-in needs to run on Excel 2013.

 ## Next steps